Worship and Sunday School

 The Rocky Mountain Conference transferred Rev. Youngblood in June of 1969, and a new pastor, E. Russell Brown, was appointed to serve Northglenn.
 The church continued to grow with the leadership of Rev. Brown, and in 1972, ground was broken for a new sanctuary to be located at 1605 West 106th Avenue.
 Under Rev. Brown’s tenure, we added a church secretary, Frances Haddock, in 1971, and an assistant pastor, Dave Woodward, in 1973.

 In 1977, the annual bazaar of the United Methodist Women became a "Festival of Trees," a magical display of one-of-a-kind gifts displayed around Christmas trees with exquisite handmade ornaments, which was an annual celebration until the late 1980’s.
 A Parent’s Day Out program was started in 1982, for mothers of preschoolers.

-The church continued its strong growth through 1980’s with the leadership of Rev. Ron Hodges.
-Ron saw the expansion of the church building at 1605 W. 106th.
+The church continued its strong growth through the 1980’s with the leadership of Rev. Ron Hodges.
+Ron saw the expansion of the church building at 1605 West 106th Avenue.
 This remodeled building was dedicated in 1985.
 The church changed in many ways at this time.
 Carol Duffy became church secretary in 1981.
 We added a Director of Christian Education.
 And in time, student assistants were also a part of the church programming staff.
 Rob White ably served us; our first fully trained and experienced Associate Pastor.
-Part-time positions in Bookkeeping, Finance and Choir Direction also increased the staff during these years.
+Part-time positions in Bookkeeping, Finance, and Choir Direction also increased the staff during these years.